Rong-Zhi/ReinforcementLearning/README.md

 # ReinforcementLearning

-This is my Reinforcement Learning Notes&Summary.
+This is my Reinforcement Learning Notes, Exercises, as well as Summary.

 Originally given by dennybritz: https://github.com/dennybritz/reinforcement-learning